tecno14/clone_all/README.md

 # CloneRepo
- Clone All User Repo Github
+ Clone All User Repositories from Github